Delen0828/Delen0828.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-I'm a first-year CS Ph.D. student at Georgia Tech, advised by <a href='https://cyxiong.com/'>Dr. Cindy Xiong Bearfield</a>.
+I'm a thrid-year CS Ph.D. student at Georgia Tech, advised by <a href='https://cyxiong.com/'>Dr. Cindy Xiong Bearfield</a>.
 Prior to joining Georgia Tech, I worked with <a href='https://shuaili8.github.io/'>Dr. Shuai Li</a> at Shanghai Jiao Tong University.

-My research interest focuses on **animated visualization**, **collaborative visualization systems**, and **visualization recommender systems**.
-I explore how design choices impact perception in animated visualization, how AI assistants can enhance data collaboration with visualization systems, and how to recommend visualizations with minimal user interaction.
+My research interest focuses on **visualization animation and interaction**, **collaborative visualization systems**, and **visualization recommender systems**.
+I explore how design choices impact perception in animated and interactive visualization, how AI assistants can enhance data collaboration with visualization systems, and how to recommend visualizations with minimal user interaction.

-I also have experience with *traditional recommender systems*, *deep learning* and *reinforcement learning*.
+I also have experience with *general recommender systems*, *deep learning*, *gesture recognition* and *reinforcement learning*.